Lab Members

 Assistant Professor

-Jia Wu is an NIH-funded Principal Investigator and an Assistant Professor in the Department of Imaging Physics and in the Department of Thoracic/Head & Neck Medical Oncology at the The University of Texas MD Anderson Cancer Center.
-He is a trained computational scientist and obtained a Ph.D. in Bioengineering and Civil Engineering from the University of Pittsburgh.
-He was a Postdoctoral Research Fellow at the University of Pennsylvania and an instructor at Stanford University.
+Jia Wu is an NIH-funded principal investigator and a trained computational scientist.
+He obtained a Ph.D. in bioengineering and civil engineering from the University of Pittsburgh.
+He was a postdoctoral research fellow at the University of Pennsylvania and an instructor at Stanford University.

 Pingjun Chen, Ph.D.